-Oracle Data Mining interprets CLOB columns and long VARCHAR2 columns automatically as unstructured text.
+Oracle Data Mining for SQL interprets CLOB columns and long VARCHAR2 columns automatically as unstructured text.
 Additionally, you can specify columns of short VARCHAR2, CHAR, BLOB, and BFILE as unstructured text.
 Unstructured text includes data items such as web pages, document libraries, Power Point presentations, product specifications, emails, comment fields in reports, and call center notes.

-Oracle Data Mining uses Oracle Text utilities and term weighting strategies to transform unstructured text for mining.
+Oracle Data Mining uses Oracle Text utilities and term weighting strategies to transform unstructured text for analysis.
 In text transformation, text terms are extracted and given numeric values in a text index.
 The text transformation process is configurable for the model and for individual attributes.
-Once transformed, the text can by mined with a data mining algorithm.
+Once transformed, the text can by mined with a Oracle Data Mining algorithm.

-- Preparing the Data

-- Transforming the Data

-- Mining Unstructured Text
+- Prepare the Data - Data Mining Operations on Unstructured Text